 Air Traffic Control

 Dublin Weston Airport is in Class “C” airspace, known as the “Weston Area of Responsibility” or AOR. uring published opening hours, an Air Traffic Control Service is provided, (Freq 122.4), call sign “Weston Tower” .Instructions and clearances are issued in accordance with Rule 27 of S.I.
 No: 72/2004 (Rules of the Air).
-Pilots are reminded that on first contact, to listen first before transmitting, as the frequency can be extremely busy, especially at weekends.
+Pilots are reminded that on first contact, to listen first before transmitting, as the frequency can be busy especially at weekends during summer time.

 A left circuit off RWY 25, or a right circuit of RWY 07, result in a penetration of the EIR15 (encroaching on the ILS Approach to runway 11 at Baldonnel).
 As these are the preferred direction for circuits to both runways, an agreement exists between Weston ATS and Baldonnel ATS for same.
 Such circuits are based on the premise that Weston aircraft will remain North of the railway line at all times.
 At all other times at Weston, circuits off runway 25 shall be right-hand and circuits off runway 07 shall be left-hand.
 Due to the nature of Baldonnel operations, pilots engaged in circuits at Weston should be prepared for changes to the circuit direction at short notice from Weston ATS.